The Devil in Booger Hollow

 Mr. Williams rose to his feet, he was tall and quite fat.
 "Stay away from Pastor Todd.
 The poor man has suffered enough.
 You are not welcome here."

-James thanked Mr. and Mrs. Williams for their time, backed away the Whippy Dip and with his car pointed toward Charleston, stepped on the gas.
+James thanked Mr. and Mrs. Williams for their time, backed out of the Whippy Dip parking lot, pointed his car in the direction of Charleston, and stepped on the gas.
+Why were these people so hostile?
+What were they hiding?
+What were they afraid of?

-A few days after the fiasco at the custard stand, P. I. Sinclair was in Booger Hollow speaking to Charlene Palmer, the mother of Pastor Todd's first wife Maxine.
-Charlene resided at Blue Moon Estates, a trailer court on the southern edge of town.
-She and her husband, Rolland, left the Booger Hollow church shortly after Maxine's hanging.
-He died of a heart attack in 1970.
-Rolland Palmer was 54, and died believing his daughter had been murdered.
+A few days after the fiasco at the custard stand, P. I. Sinclair was back in Booger Hollow, this time speaking to Charlene Palmer, the mother of Pastor Todd's first wife Maxine.
+Charlene resided in a mobile home in Blue Moon Estates, a trailer court on the southern edge of town.
+In the 1950's the trailer court had been a drive-in theater of the same name.
+Mrs. Palmer and her husband Rolland had left Pastor Todd's church in 1958 shortly after Maxine's death.
+Mr. Palmer died of a heart attack in 1970 at the age of 54.
+According to his wife, he died believing that his daughter had been murdered.
 Mrs. Palmer looked frail and in poor health.
-James felt uncomfortable in her modest home where her husband's bowling trophies were still on display.
+The tiny woman sat on a threadbare sofa amid family photographs and a couple of Mr. Palmer's bowling trophies.
+James felt uncomfortable sitting in the living room of her rusty mobile home.
+He felt like an intruder invading the poor woman's privacy.
+This was an aspect of the job--privacy invasion--he'd have to get used to.
 "Do you share your husband's belief regarding Maxine's death?" he asked.

 "I do,"she said.
 "Pastor Todd told us Maxine had come under the spell of the Devil.
 Those were his words.
-This was a lie and he knew it.
+This was a lie.
 Maxine loved Christ.
 She never suffered depression and had no history of mental illness.
-She wouldn't hang herself.
+She would never take her life and the pastor knew it.
 We said this to the sheriff and the county coroner, people we knew from church.
-They assured us that Maxine had taken her own life.
+They assured us Maxine hanged herself.
 How did they know that?
 There was no investigation.
-We asked for an autopsy but Pastor Todd said no. He said that Maxine wasn't meeting Christ with her internal organs in a bag.
-That's not why he didn't want an autopsy.
-Besides, if she had killed herself, she wouldn't be meeting God."
+We asked for an autopsy of Maxine's body, but Pastor Todd forbade it.
+He said Maxine wasn't meeting God with her internal organs stuffed into a bag.
+But we knew that wasn't the reason he didn't want an autopsy.
+Besides, if she killed herself, she wouldn't be meeting God."

 "What do you think happened to Maxine?"

-"She saw something she wasn't supposed to see and someone in the church made sure she couldn't tell the police."
+"She saw something she wasn't supposed to.
+Someone in the church made sure she didn't go to the police."

 "Yes.
-She unexpectedly walked into the room where they keep Bibles, hymn books and other church supplies.
-She caught a male member of the church with a young girl."
+She unexpectedly walked into the room where they store hymn books, donation baskets and other church things.
+She caught two men with a young girl."

 "What were they doing?"